funRiceGenes/funRiceGenes.github.io/_posts/R/2015-01-20-RISBZ1~OsbZIP58~OsSMF1.md

     + The results of this study suggest that OsSMF1 is one of the key transcription factors that functions in a wide range of seed developmental processes with different specific binding affinities for the three DNA-binding motifs
     + OsSMF1 (previously called RISBZ1 or OsbZIP58) is known to interact with GCN4 motifs (TGA(G/C)TCA) to regulate seed storage protein synthesis, and it functions as a key regulator of starch synthesis
     + OsSMF1 was shown to bind directly to the promoters of Os03g0168500 (GCN4 motif), patatin-like gene (GCN4 motif), Î±-globulin (ACGT motif), rice prolamin box-binding factor (RPBF) (ATGA motif), and ONAC024 (GCN4 and ACGT motifs) and to regulate their expression
+    + Here, we report that Opaque2 like transcription factor OsbZIP58 is a key factor regulating storage material accumulation under HT
+    + High temperature inhibits the accumulation of storage materials by inducing alternative splicing of OsbZIP58 during filling stage in rice.
+    + Therefore, OsbZIP58 is a crucial gene in regulating storage material accumulation under HT and lower alternative splicing of OsbZIP58 may contribute to heat tolerance during grain filling
+    + The OsbZIP58 gene promotes expression of many seed storage protein genes and starch synthesis genes while inhibits expression of some starch hydrolyzing ¦Á-amylase genes under HT

 * **Connection**
     + __RISBZ1~OsbZIP58~OsSMF1__, __RPBF~OsDof3__, [Differences in transcriptional regulatory mechanisms functioning for free lysine content and seed storage protein accumulation in rice grain](http://www.ncbi.nlm.nih.gov/pubmed?term=Differences in transcriptional regulatory mechanisms functioning for free lysine content and seed storage protein accumulation in rice grain%5BTitle%5D), Here, we show that OsLKR/SDH is directly regulated by major transcriptional regulators of seed storage protein (SSP) genes: the basic leucine zipper (bZIP) transcription factor (TF), RISBZ1, and the DNA-binding with one finger (DOF) transcription factor, RPBF